 Most amps come with the classic overdrive setting.
 There are a few ways amps can do this, but the most popular options include a simple gain knob, an overdrive button, or a separate distortion channel.
 You get a more full range of sounds with digital amps for this, and the Line 6 Spider series has some of the best onboard distortion out there.

-Your guitar is only half the battle, with amps making a huge impact on your sound.
+Your electric guitar is only half the battle, with amps making a huge impact on your sound.
 Now more than ever, you can get a great sound as long as you have a good amp.
 Even if you don’t love your guitar’s tone, digital amp technology can give you a great sound.
 Or if you love that classic vintage style, you can get a tube amp.
 By picking an amp you love, you’ll be one step closer on your path to guitar mastery.